richMetellus/Wiki_Programming/PP-0000_ProgrammingIntro.rst

 History and Evolution of Computer Programming Languages
 ************************************************************

-A good essay on the history and eveloution of computer programming Languages can be accessed on the
+A good essay on the history and evolution of computer programming Languages can be accessed on the

-* `cs.brown.edu site <https://cs.brown.edu/~adf/programming_languages.html>`
+* `cs.brown.edu site <https://cs.brown.edu/~adf/programming_languages.html>`_
 * or `my personal copy on sharepoint <www.example.com>`_

 The book *Computer Science Illuminated* has an interesting chapter on the